kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Howard, Sharon.
 'Imagining the Pain and Peril of Seventeenth-Century Childbirth: Travail and Deliverance in the Making of an Early Modern World'. *Social History of Medicine* 16, no. 3 (2003): 367–82.

--- 'At the Margins of Alice Thornton's Books'. *Alice Thornton's Books*, https://thornton.kdl.kcl.ac.uk/posts/blog/2023-07-10-at-the-margins/.
+-- 'At the Margins of Alice Thornton's Books'. *Alice Thornton's Books*, 10 July 2023. https://thornton.kdl.kcl.ac.uk/posts/blog/2023-07-10-at-the-margins/.

 Huggins, Mike. *Horse Racing and British Society in the Long Eighteenth Century*.
 Woodbridge: Boydell, 2018.